canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

  Overview
 ==========

-The ``gadget.yaml`` a new concept, added to Snappy in the series 16 release to support standardized image building tooling for snappy.
+The ``gadget.yaml`` is a new concept, added to Snappy in the series 16 release to support standardized image building tooling for snappy.
 The file is embedded in the *gadget* snap.
 It is consumed by snappy, but also read and processed by the image toolkit (ubuntu-image) to produce a bootable image and supporting assets (e.g. recovery or installer support).

 Design
 ======